-There are two cases in which the parabolas of Colella and Woodward (1984) are limited.
-The first case (which has already been discussed above) is in the presence of extrema (i.e. $(u{orig}^+ - \bar{u})(\bar{u} - u{orig}^-) < 0$).
-The second case is when the data itself is monotonic but the reconstructed parabola is not monotonic within the cell domain.
-Colella and Sekora (2008) note that the requirement of fully monotonic parabolas within each cell domain in Colella and Woodward (1984) is sufficient but not necessary in order to obtain a monotonic reconstruction.
+There are two cases in which the parabolae of Colella and Woodward (1984) are limited.
+The first case (which has already been discussed above) is in the presence of extrema (i.e. $(u{\text{orig}}^+ - \bar{u})(\bar{u} - u{\text{orig}}^-) < 0)$.
+The second case is when the data itself are monotonic but the reconstructed parabola is not monotonic within the cell domain.
+Colella and Sekora (2008) note that the requirement of fully monotonic parabolae within each cell domain in Colella and Woodward (1984) is sufficient but not necessary in order to obtain a monotonic reconstruction.
 In other words, the original limiting is more restrictive than formally necessary for monotonicity.
-The convex combination in (3) need not be restricted to extrema alone but can be used (and is used in this study) for all cases in which the original parabola is being limited to provide less restrictive non-oscillatory parabolas.
+The convex combination in Equation (3) need not be restricted to extrema alone but can be used (and is used in this study) for all cases in which the original parabola is being limited to provide less restrictive non-oscillatory parabolae.